mah-sam/bookshelf-cs50x/README.md

 ### Specifications

-The app is using Flask for the backend (a python framework), and many other Flask dependent libraries (like Flask-SQLAlchemy) see requirements.txt for the full list.
+The app is using Flask for the backend (a python framework),
+and many other Flask dependent libraries (like Flask-SQLAlchemy) see requirements.txt for the full list.
 For the frontend, it's using Jinja to render HTML templates along with Bootstrap CSS classes.
 Modular design using Python packaging for easier navigation between functionalities.
-This github app uses sqlite to modify the database, but it's using postgresql for the deployment.
+This github app uses sqlite to modify the database, but it's using postgresql for the deployed version.

 ### Features